Non-Data-Splitting Estimator Selection for Regression in Exponential Families: Simulation study and discussion

 The results for exponential model are shown in Table~\ref{result-exp}.
-Under the \texttt{teeth-type} signal without an outlier, the ES obviously outperforms any single candidate by selecting mainly from CL and $\mbox{robseg (biweight)}^{\mbox{t}}+\rho$.
-When there are outliers, $\mbox{robseg (biweight)}^{\mbox{t}}+\rho$ is the best one among all and we observe that ES improves the frequency of selecting $\mbox{robseg (biweight)}^{\mbox{t}}+\rho$ as the final estimator so that finally ES achieves a competitive performance compared to $\mbox{robseg (biweight)}^{\mbox{t}}+\rho$ and significantly outperforms the existing estimator CL.
-For \texttt{stairs-type} signal, CL performs quite nice but ES still slightly improves it by enjoying the contribution from other candidates in $\widehat\gGamma$.
+For the \texttt{teeth-type} signal without an outlier, the ES obviously outperforms any single candidate by selecting mainly from CL and $\mbox{robseg (biweight)}_{t}+\rho$.
+When there are outliers, $\mbox{robseg (biweight)}_{t}+\rho$ is the best one among all and we observe that ES improves the frequency of selecting $\mbox{robseg (biweight)}_{t}+\rho$ as the final estimator so that finally ES achieves a competitive performance compared to $\mbox{robseg (biweight)}_{t}+\rho$ and significantly outperforms the existing estimator CL.
+For the \texttt{stairs-type} signal, CL performs well, but ES shows a slight improvement by leveraging contributions from other candidates in $\widehat\gGamma$.